raghuramakrishnan71/wsdistributionfitting/README.md

 Write the given line to the specified file.

 6. KSgofParametric.m:
-Fits the given data to specified parametric distribution and does kstest for goodness of fit.
+Fits the given data to specified parametric distribution (using fitdist) and does kstest for goodness of fit (using kstest).

 7. fitNTestRecursiveBodyRegion.m:
 Discovers the longest subset in the given dataset X which can be successfully modeled using the specified distribution.